bonitasoft/bonita-doc/md/active-directory-or-ldap-authentication.md

 #### Configure JAAS

 To define the JAAS configuration file location you need to set a JVM property, `java.security.auth.login.config`.
-To do this for a system running a Tomcat bundle you need to edit the `setenv` script provided with Bonita and located in `<BUNDLE_HOME>/server/bin` folder.
+If you're using a [`custom deployment into existing Tomcat`](custom-deployment.md) installation, you need to edit the `setenv` script provided with Bonita and located in `<BUNDLE_HOME>/server/bin` folder.
+If you're using the [`tomcat bundle`](tomcat-bundle.md) installation, you need to edit the `setenv` script provided with Bonita and located in `<BUNDLE_HOME>/setup/tomcat-templates` folder.

 ##### For Linux and Mac OS